 What paint do you use on scaffolding?

 The main purpose of scaffolding paint is for identification.
 This means the colour needs to be bright and should take a long time to fade.
-Oil-based enamel paints are best, as they repel rust and stay bright for a long time.
+Oil-based enamel paint is best, as they repel rust and stay bright for a long time.